-I hit the deck hard, with my full body weight being divided between my hands and my left knee, which was quite a shock.i sat on the pavement for a minute or two, before getting Pete to haul me to my feet.
-I had minor grazes on my hands and could feel that I had jarred my shoulders.
-I also felt a bit limpy, but was relieved to see that my tights were intact.
+I hit the deck hard.
+My full body weight was divided between my hands and my left knee.
+It was quite a shock.
+I sat on the pavement for a minute or two, before getting Pete to haul me to my feet.
+There were minor grazes on my hands and could feel that I had jarred my shoulders.
+My left leg was in pain but was relieved to see that my tights were intact.

 Pete and I jog-walked the remaining 2.5 miles back to my house, which was a disappointing way to end my longest run since 2015.

 When I got in, I realised that my knee was bleeding quite badly, and a large bruise has developed over the past six days.